 Synthetic materials have only recently become an acceptable substitute for natural wood.
-Our composite exterior louvered shutters are constructed from a high quality durable material that is impervious to moisture, rot, and termites.
-Composite shutters outperform wood in many categories.
+Our composite exterior shutters are constructed from a high quality durable material that is impervious to moisture, rot, and termites.
+Composite louvered shutters outperform wood in many categories.

-- Extira is an engineered product formed with sustainable wood fiber (sawdust) and marine grade resins.
+Extira is an engineered product formed with sustainable wood fiber (sawdust) and marine grade resins.
 The raw materials are pressed into dense rigid panels.
 Shutter components are cut from larger sheets and shaped to specification.
-Composite shutters can be hinged but have only one presentable side.
+Louvered composite shutters can be hinged but have only one presentable side.
 Banks of louvers are cut from a single piece with no space between slats.
 Composite panels are priced lower than premium wood shutters.

-Premium Wood Louvered Shutters
+Vinyl Louvered Shutters

 Vinyl louvered shutters are impact resistant and unaffected by moisture.
 They have a hollow back, so they are easy to lift and install.
 Decorative vinyl shutters are sold in limited widths and a full range of heights.
 There are many stock colors from which to choose to match or complement most exteriors.

 Louver Shutter Installation

 Louvers will position down and away from the window when functional shutters are installed properly.
 This orientation shields the window from various precipitation and sheds moisture away from the opening.
 Pivoting the shutters to an open position results in louvers that are directed upward.
 Stationary shutters should be installed to give an illusion that they could be operable.

 Louvers on composite and vinyl shutters are positioned down by default, which is technically opposite of the standard guideline.
 Composite louvers can be reversed on request.